keyboard_arrow_up

 Striping Machines

-Paint lines on pavement to mark parking lots, roads and airports, as well as on grass or dirt for sports fields.
-These machines basically consist of a small engine, an air compressor, the spray nozzle and a series of valves and hoses.
+Striping machines are used to apply paint lines on pavement for parking lots, roads, airports, and on sports fields.
+These machines typically feature a small engine, air compressor, spray nozzle, valves, and hoses.

 Powder Coating Equipment